rblack42/Blog/content/2014/12/06/Hangertalk.rst

 flying you go where you want, within limits.

 Since there are no roads up there, pilots have to make sure they do not run into each other.
-The thought of everyone owning a flying car and all jumping into the sky and heading off whichever way they want strikes fear in my heart!)
+(The thought of everyone owning a flying car and all jumping into the sky and heading off whichever way they want strikes fear in my heart!)

 One way to fly cross-country is to keep a pilot's map in your lap and pick out landmarks as you fly.
 These can be radio towers, towns, even water tanks you can read if you fly low enough.
 Hopefully, you can find the airport you want to land at doing this.
-But his is not the best way to fly cross country!
+But this is not the best way to fly cross country!

 There is a huge system of radio transmitters around the world, all sending out signals that help pilots figure out what direction to fly to reach one